cbladt/ModbusMaster/README.md

   * Write Single Register (6) (Do we really need this one?)
   * Write Multiple Registers (10)

-* ModbusMaster must be designed in a way that makes it easy to add further function codes.
+* ModbusMaster must be designed in a way that makes it easy to implement further function codes.

 * ModbusMaster shall not be specifc to any hardware.